vonfalk/storm-javavis/doc/02-Storm/01-Type_system.md

 by-reference semantics.
 This is also the reason why classes in Storm behave more like values than in Java.

-Function overloading
+Function overriding
 ---------------------

-Storm supports function overloading in classes and actors.
-Overloading functions causes vtable-based dispatch to be used, but unlike eg. C++, Storm will keep track of where the vtable is required and only use it if it is really necessary.
-Thus, you will not pay the cost of overloading functions unless you use it.
+Storm supports function overriding in classes and actors.
+Overriding functions causes vtable-based dispatch to be used, but unlike eg. C++, Storm will keep track of where the vtable is required and only use it if it is really necessary.
+Thus, you will not pay the cost of overriding functions unless you use it.

 A function in a derived class does not have to match a function in the parent class exactly.
 It is possible to accept wider types (ie. less specific) in the derived class.
-However, this means a function could overload two functions in a parent class, which is not allowed.
+However, this means a function could override two functions in a parent class, which is not allowed.
 This happens if, for example, the parent class contains the functions `add(Str)` and `add(Url)`, and the derived class contains the function `add(Object)`.
 However, if the parent class would also contain an exact match, (`add(Object)` in this case) as well, the exact match is preferred over inexact matches.
-This restrictive behaviour is to reduce the unintentional surprises in the overloading behaviour.
+This restrictive behaviour is to reduce the unintentional surprises in the overriding behaviour.

+Intentions regarding function overriding can be asserted by Storm, much like in other languages.
+This is done by setting flags on the relevant functions (using `Function.make(FnFlags)`).
+The following flags are available in this regard:

+* `fnFinal` asserts that this function should not be overridden in derived classes.
+* `fnAbstract` asserts that this function is abstract and has to be overridden in a derived class.
+* `fnOverride` asserts that this function is supposed to override a function in a parent class.

 Cloning